Ricciardo wins Italian GP as Verstappen and Hamilton crash

 Both drivers were able to walk away from their cars though Hamilton took a long time getting out of his, only clambering out after Verstappen had long gone.

-Ricciardo won the race after a brilliant start allowed the Australian driver to pass Verstappen who started from pole position at turn one.
+Ricciardo enjoyed a brilliant start to the race, passing Verstappen, who started from pole position, at turn one.

 “He (Verstappen) pushed me wide!”
 Hamilton exclaimed over team radio.